outshow/mongosync/README.md

-  --dst_op_ns arg          the destination namespace for raw oplog mode --no_index               whether to clone the db or collection corresponding index --filter arg             the bson format string used to filter the records to be transfered
+  --dst_op_ns arg          the destination namespace for raw oplog mode --no_index               whether to clone the db or collection corresponding index --filter arg             the bson format string used to filter the records to be transfered --bg_num arg             the background thread number for cloning data(not oplog syncing and oplog storing) --batch_size arg         the data grouping size criterion in cloning data(0-16M, default to 16M), unit is Byte --log_level arg          specify the log level(INFO, WARN, FATAL)

   ```

 ## 3.Performance